Sweden is a mysterious place full of legends and the most beautiful countryside. Let's discover what they make.

-For the one’s interested in historical connotations, the oldest Dala horse workshops are by Grannas Olson and Nils Olsson (since 1920’s) based in Nusnäs.
-But if you want to see all shapes and colours it is best to visit annual Dala horse exhibition at Klockargården in Leksand.
+The oldest Dala horse workshops are by Grannas Olson and Nils Olsson (since 1920s) based in Nusnäs.
+And you can see all Dalas in all shapes and colours at the annual Dala horse exhibition at Klockargården in Leksand.

-Some might like the idea of getting the glass from the oldest Swedish glassworks: Kosta (opened since 1742) or Limmared (since 1741), the ultimate “made in Sweden” with a story attached.
+Some might like the idea of getting the glass from the oldest Swedish glassworks: Kosta Boda (opened since 1742) or Limmared (since 1741), the ultimate ‘made in Sweden’ with a story attached.

-Secondly, the understanding of how to make the best wool clothes comes from centuries of trial and error in the harshest winter testing lab – Sweden.
+Secondly, the understanding of making the best wool clothes comes from centuries of trial and error in the harshest winter testing lab – Sweden.
 The quality is ensured not just by experience but by personal responsibility too.
-Each product has a label with a name of the person who made it.
+Each product has a label with the name of the person who made it.

 And, just in case you wondered, no they do not make more noise than other shoes – rubber of leather padding covers the bottom of these soles.